edward-ly/arithmetic-quiz-mobile/README.md

 Runs the [Prettier](https://github.com/prettier/prettier) code formatter, with ESLint being run afterwards to make any additional fixes.
 Any changes made are automatically written and saved to the affected files, and can be committed with `git commit` or undone with `git reset` or `git stash`.

+#### `npm run publish`

+Short for `git push && git checkout master && git merge develop && git push && git checkout develop` when run on the default `develop` branch.
+Pushes local commits to the `develop` and `master` branches simultaneously, and publishes the updated app to Expo via [Travis](https://travis-ci.org/).

 ## Last updated

 23 March 2018